Assigned risk pool program vs. a non-standard

 Non standard insurance companies

-The other option available to high-risk drivers is non-standard coverage.
+The other option available to drivers with bad driving records is non-standard coverage.
 Non-standard companies are basically small insurance companies that provide special policies for high-risk drivers.

 Despite having a poor driving record, multiple claims, or DUI convictions, non-standard companies may still extend coverage to such drivers.
 These companies will balance both low risk and high-risk policy holders to ensure that they don’t have to pay more in claims than what they generate in premiums.